rberrey/Data-Transformation-Project/README.md

-# Riley Berrey - Health Informatics Specialist & Data Analyst Portfolio
+# Data Transformation Project Overview

-Welcome to my portfolio!
-I am Riley Berrey, a graduate student in Health Informatics and Information Management with a foundational background in Public Health.
+My name is Riley Berrey and I'm a graduate student in Health Informatics and Information Management with a background in Public Health.
 Currently, I am enriching the digital health landscape as a Clinical Product/Research Consultant at Commure, a forward-thinking digital health startup.

-## About Me

-- 🎓 **Education**: Bachelor's in Public Health; pursuing a Master's in Health Informatics and Information Management.
-- 👩‍💻 **Professional Role**: Clinical Product/Research Consultant at Commure.
-- 🌱 **Interests**: Leveraging data analytics to enhance healthcare delivery, improve patient outcomes, and streamline health systems.

-## Skills
+## Project Description

-- **Data Analysis Tools**: Proficient in SQL, Python, RapidMiner, and Tableau.
-- **Health Informatics**: Experienced in healthcare data management, and regulatory compliance (HIPAA).
-- **Research & Development**: Skilled in conducting thorough research and translating findings into actionable strategies for product development in digital health.
+This project involves creating mock schemas and simulating data transformation processes typically found in data warehousing or ETL (Extract, Transform, Load) operations.
+The project showcases the creation and manipulation of a source schema and a target schema, focusing on transforming data from the source tables to the target tables.

-## Projects
+## Key Features

-Here are some highlights of my work:

-### [Project Name]
-- **Overview**: [Brief description of the project].
-- **Technologies Used**: [List technologies and tools used].
-- **Outcome**: [What was achieved through this project].

-_More projects can be found in the repositories below._
+Source Schema Creation: The source schema represents the original data set, consisting of two main tables: patients and encounters.
+Target Schema Creation: A target schema is created to store transformed data, demonstrating a typical data warehousing scenario.
+Data Transformation: The project highlights various data transformation techniques applied to transfer data from the source schema to the target schema.

-## Professional Experience
+## Disclaimer

-- **Commure**: Contributing to the development and research of digital health products, focusing on [specific focus areas].
-- [Other relevant experiences if applicable]
+This data set does not contain real patient information.
+All patient and encounter data are entirely fictional and generated for demonstration purposes.

-## Education
+## File Structure

-- **Master’s in Health Informatics and Information Management** - East Carolina University, 2025.
-- **Bachelor of Public Health** - University of South Caroina, 2022.
+The SQL file contains structured commands to create source and target schemas, along with mock data generation for the patients and encounters tables.
+It serves as a comprehensive guide to understanding basic to intermediate SQL operations in a data transformation context.

-## Connect With Me
+## Usage

-- **LinkedIn**: www.linkedin.com/in/rileyberrey
-- **Email**: rileyberrey@gmail.com

-Thank you for visiting my portfolio!
+This project is ideal for users who are interested in learning about SQL data manipulation, schema creation, and data transformation techniques.
+It can be used as a learning tool or a template for similar projects.

+## This README provides a concise summary of your project based on the initial content of the SQL file.
+You might want to add more details or sections depending on the full content of your file and the specific aspects you want to highlight in your GitHub repository.